 A collection of resources for Fall 2018

-As a full time artist, I am constantly trying to figure out ways to promote myself.
-This morning, I went down a Google rabbit trail and found a couple of articles on the Instagram for 2018 that I hadn’t read yet.
+As a full-time artist, I am constantly trying to figure out ways to promote myself.
+This morning, I went down a Google rabbit hole and found a couple of articles on Instagram for 2018 that I hadn’t read yet.
 (Considering that I was busy trying to sell my house and move to California when they were published it makes sense I missed them.)

 Both of these articles come from the Later blog, which is an awesome app for scheduling your social media posts.
 I don’t personally use it at the moment, because I usually post content from my studio each day instead of scheduling things in advance, but it’s still a great tool.

 After reading both articles, I figured I should share them with you and add a bunch of other useful info I’ve written to help you succeed as an artist on Insta.

 Later-The New Instagram Algorithm – This article does a great job of detailing exactly how the new algorithm works and goes over some of the common rumors floating around (shadow banning, using the same tags over and over again, business accounts getting hidden in the feed, and more).

 Later- 5 Exciting Instagram Updates Coming in 2018 – The name kind of says it all, but if you are one of those people who loves to try new things and have fun with the apps you use, then give this article a read.

 I have been tracking my Instagram growth since it started blowing up September of 2017.
 I literally had 300ish followers on September 15th.
 Today, I have 63,500.
 In one year.
 Without spending money on bots, advertisements, or anything like that.
 Holy crap, right?